akarca/movie-folder-rename/README.md

-movie-folder-rename
+Movie folder rename
 ===================

-Look up folder names on IMDb and update them to match title and year of the movie
+Python script that helps cleaning up your movie collection.
+Scanning a folder, it looks up all sub directories on IMDb.
+Extracted movie title and year are use to update the folder name.
+It tries to match against IMDb search results page and asks the user else.